-11. What is the expected timeline going forward?
+10. What is the expected timeline going forward?

-AEP Texas and Sharyland must file the joint CCN application at the PUCT no later than June 30, 2022.
-The PUCT will then have six months to make a decision on a final route, and after that approval is received, AEP Texas and Sharyland will begin survey work and right-of-way acquisition.
+Now that the PUCT has approved a final route for the project, AEP Texas and Sharyland will begin survey work and right-of-way acquisition.
 It is expected that construction of the transmission line may begin in early 2023, and the project is expected to be in-service by mid-2026.